u-kamran/ExoPlayer/README.md

 apply from: new File(gradle.ext.exoplayerRoot, 'core_settings.gradle')
 ```

 You should now see the ExoPlayer modules appear as part of your project.

-You can
-depend on them as you would on any other local module, for example:
+You can depend on them as you would on any other local module.
+For example:

 ```gradle
 implementation project(':exoplayer-library-core')